 Similar to the previous portfolio, students still write an artist statement that is 1200 characters, split into two sections that are 600 characters each.
 This statement examines their Sustained Investigation from inquiry question to supporting evidence.
 Students use this space to communicate ideas.
 The first section identifies the inquiry question.
 The second section describes how processes and ideas used in their artworks relate to their inquiry.
 Both sections are assessed using different parts of the Sustained Investigation rubric.

 In addition, each image has space to include a short amount of text.
 For each image, students have 100 characters to explain processes explored and 100 characters for materials used.
 This is the case for both the Sustained Investigation and Selected Works.
 According to the rubric, much greater consideration is given to student writing than in the previous portfolio.

 The Sustained Investigation is a digital submission process for all three portfolios through the AP College Board site.
-The Selected Works are a digital submission for the 3D Design portfolio while the 2D Design and 2D Drawing portfolios are physically packed up and sent to AP.
-Your school’s AP coordinator receives portfolios and labels for students to pack their works, as well as large boxes to ship the work to AP.
-Artworks must be flat (no stretcher bars), no larger than 18×24” (though high-quality printed reproductions are acceptable), and can be matted and/or mounted for rigid support.
-Artwork is returned back to students’ homes after scoring, sometime in late summer.
+The Selected Works are a digital submission for the 3D Design portfolio and the 2D Design and 2D Drawing portfolios.
+In previous years when work was sent physically, your school’s AP coordinator would receive portfolios and labels for students to pack their works, as well as large boxes to ship the work to AP.
+Artworks must be flat (no stretcher bars), no larger than 18×24” (though high-quality printed reproductions are acceptable), and could be matted and/or mounted for rigid support.
+Artwork would be returned back to students’ homes after scoring, sometime in late summer.

 The portfolios are then scored out of a total of 6.
 You will notice, however, that the final score is out of a possible 5 points.
 When scoring out of 6 possible points, a bell curve is created to develop a mean, and scores are aligned to a 5-point scale.